S. (SHYHTSUN) Felix Wu

 Hi, I am part of the Computer Security group at UCDavis .

-Click here for my official academic CV and publication list (I need to update this but please visit the DSL folder to retrieve the most recent papers.).
+Click here for my official academic CV (updated July 2013 -- but, I still need to find time to make sure that I didn't forget something critical) .
 Most of my publications can be found using google, but if you fail to find some of the papers, you are always welcome to send me emails.

 For prospective graduate students: